doranchang/Pomelo/README.md

 # Pomelo Event Summary Service

-This Flask-based web service is designed for the Pomelo coding exercise, allowing you to submit financial events and retrieve a summary of transactions.
+I designed this Flask-based web service for the Pomelo coding exercise, allowing you to submit financial events and retrieve a summary of transactions.
 It provides endpoints for submitting events, getting a summary, retrieving all stored events, and clearing the stored data.

 ## Features